Three Billboards Outside Ebbing, Missouri is not only an absolute masterpiece, but it could very well be the next Oscar winner.

 But two exceptional performances are not enough for the director.
 Three Billboards Outside Ebbing, Missouri also gives us a Sam Rockwell who is finally able to shine in what might be the most challenging role of his career so far.
 His Officer Dixon, Willoughby’s second in command, not only provides much needed comic relief, but also a new storyline on its own that keeps evolving every time he appears on the screen.

-Peter Dinklage, who plays car dealer James and adds another important layer of content to the movie, said that Three Billboards “has characters that you would initially judge at first but as you go on you realize the depth and dimensions to them”.
+Peter Dinklage, who plays car dealer James and adds another important layer of content to the movie, said that Three Billboards “has characters that you would initially judge, but as you go on you realize the depth and dimensions to them”.
 This can be said of everyone we are introduced to in this film, and it is also what makes it stand out.

 I know.
 I haven’t told you much about this movie at all.
 But that’s the thing: Three Billboards Outside Ebbing, Missouri is so multi-layered and complex that it would be impossible to do it justice in this article.
 It’s about standing up for what you believe in, and finding a way to be heard.
 It’s about finding your purpose in life and realising that help can come in the most unexpected of ways.
 It’s also about accepting that there are things you cannot change, and doing what you can to keep standing.

 Three Billboards Outside Ebbing, Missouri, premiered at the Venice International Film Festival this September and won the Best Screenplay award.
 It then moved to the Toronto International Film Festival, where it won the People’s Choice Award, and was a success at film festival all over the world in the past few months.
-A few weeks ago it opened in selected theaters, and on November 22, in a few days’ time, you will be able to catch it at your local cinema in the US.
+A few weeks ago it opened in select theaters, and on November 22, in a few days’ time, you will be able to catch it at your local cinema.

 So don’t read any spoilers, don’t focus on the plot, don’t even watch the trailer if you can: just get yourself a ticket and go see this film.
 I guarantee it will be one of the best movies you will see this year.